 Finding out ‘who one is’, is not an easy task.
 Identity, professional or personal, is not formed in a straight line, but formed in a non-linear way.
 Therefore we offer you a helping hand, a guideline to start and, if needed, some extra questions to trigger your thinking.

-It may help you as an individual to learn more about what is important for you and how this helps you to decide about a specific matter.
-It may help you as a group of colleagues to learn from each other and keep on learning while developing your programme.
+It may help you as an individual to learn more about what is important for you and how this helps you to make decisions.
+It may help you as a group of colleagues to learn from one another and keep on learning while developing your respective programs.

 You can use this tool in different ways: